OHTU-German-learning-website/OHTU-German-learning-website/README.md

 ### Environment Variables

 Required environment variables are documented in `gradesa/src/backend/config.js`.
 The dev environment uses `.env` and `.env.development` files.
 See [Database Migrations](gradesa/data/DATABASE_MIGRATIONS.md) for database configuration.

-### Explanation

-`docker-compose up -d` (or podman) — This command starts the development environment which includes two databases (one for development, one for automatic tests) and a development container named node-dev-env.
-VSCode dev-containers can be used to attach to the running container (see [dev-containers documentation](https://code.visualstudio.com/docs/devcontainers/attach-container)).
-It is also possible to run commands inside the container with `docker exec -it node-dev-env bash` (or with Podman).
-The codebase is mounted at /host.

 ## OpenShift